 A Stock Market Timing Method That Works

 The holy grail that all stock market traders and active investors seek is a stock market timing method that actually works.
 Many financial advisors and commentators dismiss the notion that one can actually time the market to get out when a decline is occurring and get back in to ride the market up once a bull market returns.
-This may be true in the short-term, since nobody knows what news or developments will send the stock market higher or lower on a day to day or even week to week basis.
+This may be true in the short-term, since nobody knows what news or developments will send the stock market higher or lower on a day-to-day or even week-to-week basis.
 However, looking out to a longer-term time horizon, there is a clearly a market timing method that has proven its worth over time, since it provides accurate signals regarding when to be in the stock market and when to step to the sideline and hold cash.

 This stock market timing method uses what is called a “Twelve-Month Simple Moving Average (SMA) Chart.”
 A Simple Moving Average is calculated by adding the closing price of a stock or a stock market index, such as the Standard and Poors 500 (S&P 500) Index, for a number of time periods, then dividing the sum by the number of time periods utilized.
-For example, a Twelve-Month Simple Moving Average Chart of the S&P 500 Index (as depicted below) is constructed by adding up the monthly closing price for the index for twelve prior months, then dividing the total by twelve.
-This yields an average price for the index over the prior twelve months, which is plotted on a chart at the end of the twelve month time period.
+For example, a Twelve-Month Simple Moving Average Chart of the S&P 500 Index (as depicted below) is constructed by adding up the monthly closing price for the index for twelve prior months, then dividing the total by 12.
+This yields an average price for the index over the prior 12 months, which is plotted on a chart at the end of the 12-month time period.
 This process is repeated for each month to construct this chart.

 A Video Explanation of What a Simple Moving Average (SMA) Is

-How To Use a Twelve-Month Simple Moving Average Chart To Time The Stock Market
+How to Use a Twelve-Month Simple Moving Average Chart to Time the Stock Market

 The below chart is a depiction of the Twelve-Month Simple Moving Average for the S&P 500 Index compared to the actual trading level of the S&P 500 Index (the blue line) from 1995 until early 2018.
 The green dots are monthly points in time when the 12-month Simple Moving Average was above the level that the S&P 500 Index was at during the same month.
 Conversely, the red dots represent months that this moving average was below where the S&P 500 Index was trading.